apexfarm/ApexDatabaseContext/README.md

 ### IDBResult

-Use the following methods to get all results of a particular operation against an SObjectType. **Note**: Results will only be available for dml operations with `allOrNone` equals to `true`.
+Use the following methods to get all results of a particular operation against an SObjectType. **Note**: Results will only be available for dml operations with `allOrNone == false` or `dmlOptions != null & dmlOptions.optAllOrNone != true`.

 | Methods                                                      |